 Speech audio output with audio jack & haptic vibration alert;

 - Open Source remote control operating system (FreedomTX, temporary fork of OpenTX);

 - TBS Cloud compatible.

-As you can see in the image bellow, on front panel, besides the usual control sticks, there are only 3 control buttons (exit, menu and page) and a navigation scroll weal.
+As you can see in the image below, on the front panel, besides the usual control sticks, there are only 3 control buttons (exit, menu, and page) and a navigation scroll weal.

-In addition to the two 2-position and two 3-position shoulder switches there are two momentary buttons on back of the transmitter.
+In addition to the two 2-position and two 3-position shoulder switches, there are two momentary buttons on the back of the transmitter.

 Included accessories with the TBS Tango 2 Pro remote controller